 Many people don’t know that a vast majority of their daily actions are controlled by their subconscious thoughts and programming.
 Witches understand this, and we actively reprogram limiting beliefs, untruths, and bad energies daily to remove unwanted results in our magick.

 This is the ability to remain mentally focused on one thing at a time.
-Mental focus is necessary in spellwork to ensure the desired outcome is clear and without ambiguity.
+Mental focus is necessary for spellwork to ensure the desired outcome is clear and without ambiguity.

 Energy is what makes the world go round and it’s an essential part of many witches’ craft.
 Make sure you’re well-rested and fueling your mind and body with a clean diet from the earth.